dceuinton/fph_test/README.md

 ## How to build and run the project

 I have used GNU Make to build the project.
-Simply type `make` when in the folder to build the executable, and then run `./main <flow.csv> <pressure.csv> <humdity.csv>`
+Once that is set up.
+Simply type `make` when in the folder to build the executable, and then run `./main <flow.csv> <pressure.csv> <humdity.csv>` or use `main.exe` depending on which system you're on.
+I have tested this on Windows 10 and on Ubuntu 18.

 I have included my own CSV files that I tested the program on.